prometheus-operator/prometheus-operator/Documentation/user-guides/strategic-merge-patch.md

 patches](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/#use-a-strategic-merge-patch-to-update-a-deployment).

-When users need to apply a specific configuration to the containers that is either not exposed in the custome resource definitions or is already defined by the operator, strategic merge patch can be used.
+When users need to apply a specific configuration to the containers that is either not exposed in the custom resource definitions or already defined by the operator, strategic merge patch can be used.

 ## How does it work?